Book cover

 element.submit();

-// waits for the response page to load (8s timeout)
+// wait for the response page to load (8s timeout)

 public Boolean apply(WebDriver d) {